JuliaHealth/KomaMRI.jl/docs/src/api.md

 Whenever you see a docstring documentation, it will have the following structure:

-!!! quote "KomaMRI.component_name — Component"
+!!! docstring "KomaMRI.component_name — Component"
     ```
     out1, out2, ... = component_name(arg1, arg2, ...; kw1, kw2, ...)
     ```